jessicakuijer/domilicious/README.md

-  /user (this page was intentionnally set as a basic array layout, to test permissions for the live demo) /commentaire (and write a comment)into "livre d'or" /menu (and book a menu! you can reach pre-confirmation and paypal payment at the end)
+  /user (this page was intentionnally set as a basic array layout, to test permissions for the live demo) /commentaire (and write a comment)into "livre d'or" /menu (and book a menu! you can reach pre-confirmation and paypal payment at the end) /contact (write a message and get results at https://mailtrap.io/signin with domicilious@gmail.com / password: domicilious1! )